dolittle/Runtime/Documentation/read/query.md

 ---
-title: Queries
+title: Query
 description: About Queries
 keywords: query, ddd, read, queryfor,
-author: einari
+author: einari, smithmx
 ---

-# Queries
+# Query
 Looking up collections of data to be presented to users in a view is a common scenario in applications.
 Dolittle formalizes this through `Query`-types.
 These types become the contract for your query capabilities.
 Queries can be optimized for the datasource as you see fit for the feature they're being used in.

 ## QueryFor